contagon/handbook/handbook/32-repentance-and-membership-councils.md

 * Readmission by baptism and confirmation can occur only after a thorough interview and, in many cases, a membership council (see [32.16.2](32-repentance-and-membership-councils.md#32162-being-readmitted-after-resigning-church-membership)).
 * A previously endowed person is eligible to receive a restoration of priesthood and temple blessings only with First Presidency approval and after at least one full year from readmission (see [32.17.2](32-repentance-and-membership-councils.md#32172-restoration-of-blessings)).

 If the member still wants to resign Church membership, he or she gives the bishop a written, signed request.
-The bishop submits the request to the stake president through the Leader and Clerk Resources system.
+The bishop submits the request to the stake president through LCR.
 The stake president then reviews and submits the request through that system.
 Leaders should act on requests promptly.

 A person can also resign membership by sending a signed, notarized request to Church headquarters.